openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 though it is allowed as a pre-validated sentinel selecting a default specialization.
 Also, a
-bi-variant `SpecializationAnchor` is not allowed as a return from a BSM which is acting for a `PARAM_Class` anchor.
+bi-variant `SpecializationAnchor` is not allowed as a return from a BSM which is acting for a `ANCHOR_Class` anchor.
 The return value must be a `SpecializationAnchor` exactly for the requested anchor constant.

 If an API point is parametric but it is used via a "raw" symbolic